DC suspends most of its Metro trains over safety issue

 Associated Press

-The Metro authority’s safety commission ordered the withdrawal of the entire 7000-series line of trains at dawn.
+The Metro authority’s safety commission ordered the withdrawal of the entire 7000-series line of trains overnight.
 The Kawasaki-made 7000—series are the newest set of trains in service and the 748 cars comprise about 60% of the fleet.

 “We’re at the preliminary stage of our investigation — just trying to collect data and information,” Homendy said.
 “This could have resulted in a catastrophic event.”